Ayvero/Microservices_monopatines/README.md

    cd Microservices_monopatines
 2. Start the services with Docker Compose: docker-compose up --build

-3.Access the endpoints through the gateway at http://localhost:8080 Make sure Docker and Docker Compose are installed.
+3. Access the endpoints through the gateway at http://localhost:8080 Make sure Docker and Docker Compose are installed.
 -----------------------------------------